xiaocihua/stack-to-nearby-chests/README.md

 Items that will not be stacked and items that will not be restocked can be specified in the mod options (default: shulker box items).

-- **Stack to nearby containers** Perform Quick Stack on all openable containers within the player's reach。
+- **Stack to nearby containers** Perform Quick Stack on all openable containers within the player's reach.
-- **Restock from nearby containers** Restock with all openable containers within the player's reach。
+- **Restock from nearby containers** Restock with all openable containers within the player's reach.
 - The above two operations can be performed using buttons or shortcut keys in the player inventory screen, or using shortcut keys when no screen is open.
 Containers as stacking targets and restocking sources can be specified in the mod options (default: chests, trapped chests, barrels, shulker boxes, ender chests).